ThinkDataEd/curriculum/docs/unit2/lab2b.md

 Directions: Follow along with the slides, completing the questions in <span style="color:midnightblue;">**blue**</span> on your computer, and answering the questions in <span style="color:firebrick;">**red**</span> in your journal.

 ###**Just the beginning**
-* Means, medians,and MAD are just a few examples of *numerical summaries*.
+* Means, medians, and MAD are just a few examples of *numerical summaries*.

 * In this lab, we will learn how to calculate and interpret additional summaries of distributions such as: minimums, maximums, ranges, quartiles and IQRs.